threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

                    # due to lack of signatures in MultiSig Coin Inputs
 ```
 > See [The ThreeBot Record Update Unit Test](./tests/18_threebot_record_update.py) for a detailed example.

+> If the `ThreeBotInactive` exception gets raised,
+> it means your 3Bot is currently marked as inactive,
+> and so you'll have to add at least one month (`months=1`) to make it active again.

 If you only want to update one or some properties than that is possible
 as well, here are some more examples: